carloscasciano/carloscasciano/README.md

 I'm currently available for remote positions as frontend developer.

-My main tech skils floats around Javascript and React, but honestly, I can read the docs and tinker with most of technologies around if the correct amount of patience is provided.
+My main tech skils floats around Javascript and React, but honestly, I can read docs and tinker with most of technologies around if the correct amount of patience is provided.

 You can check my personal site and portfolio here: https://carloscasciano.com/